Before Touching Prepared Food You Must…

 Closing

 Touching prepared food is a small act, but the ripple effect of skipping hygiene can be huge.
-Remember: it’s not just about looking clean—it’s about staying safe.
-And by taking a few seconds to wash, wipe, and think, you protect yourself, your guests, and your kitchen from invisible threats.
+Because of that, remember: it’s not just about looking clean—it’s about staying safe.
+By taking a few seconds to wash, wipe, and think, you protect yourself, your guests, and your kitchen from invisible threats.
 Happy cooking!

 The Science Behind the Suds

-Every time you lather up with soap, you’re not just getting rid of visible dirt; you’re breaking down the lipid layer that many bacteria and viruses use as a shield.
+When you lather up with soap, you’re not just getting rid of visible dirt; you’re breaking down the lipid layer that many bacteria and viruses use as a shield.
 Soap molecules have a hydrophilic (water‑loving) end and a hydrophobic (oil‑loving) tail.
-So as you scrub, the tails slip into the oily film on your skin, pulling germs into tiny micelles that are then rinsed away.
-So this is why a proper lather—enough to cover every surface of your hands—is crucial.
+Because of that, this is why a proper lather—enough to cover every surface of your hands—is crucial.
+As you scrub, the tails slip into the oily film on your skin, pulling germs into tiny micelles that are then rinsed away.
 A quick rinse without soap merely pushes the germs around, leaving them ready to hop back onto food.

 Temperature Myths Debunked

 Many home cooks believe that hot water alone kills germs.
 In reality, the temperature of the water has a minimal impact on bacterial reduction compared to the mechanical action of soap.
-Here's the thing — water that’s too hot can actually dry out the skin, creating micro‑cracks that become new entry points for microbes.
+On top of that, water that’s too hot can actually dry out the skin, creating micro‑cracks that become new entry points for microbes.
 Aim for comfortably warm water—around 100–110 °F (38–43 °C)—that encourages thorough scrubbing without compromising skin integrity.

 When to Use Antimicrobial Products